dmshvetsov/dmitryshvetsov.com/content/tutorial/run-aptos-cli-from-vscode.md

 date = '2023-09-08'
 +++

+In this tutorial, you will learn how to streamline the process of running `aptos move` commands without leaving VSCode or touching your mouse which is powerful and fast.
+I will use Aptos CLI "test" command as an example, and the idea below can be applied to any CLI utility you can imagine.

-This tutorial is written for nix-like operating systems as Linux, Unix, and Mac OS.
-Although, if you an advance user, you can replicate below solution on your operating system.
+_Note, this tutorial is written for nix-like operating systems as Linux, Unix, and Mac OS.
+Although, if you an advance user, you can replicate the below solution on your operating system._

 ---